umich-its-container-service/TabPy-prototype/README.md

 This workaround resolved the problem with the password file not being found.
 However, there is a new problem (observed in container logs) with the TabPy service getting an HTTP 401.
 This needs to be investigated further, possibly in the TabPy Python code.

+### Broken config detection

+In an attempt to resolve the HTTP 401 at TabPy service startup, a custom configuration file was added as `its-configs/custom.conf`.
+It is being fed to the TabPy service (per [TabPy server configuration instructions](./docs/server-config.md)) using the --config option.
+But TabPy is ignoring it and instead reading the default configuration.

 ******

 Original README notes below